NotAUser-1059/litematica-printer/README.md

 ## Notice

 This is a fork made mainly for personal use, meaning I will update it as I find needed.
 It is not reccomended to use this fork unless it is either your only option or you are prepaired for possible issues.
-(For simplicity I've kept most things in this fork very similar to the original printer addon)
+(For simplicity I've kept most things in this fork very similar to the original printer addon).
 This fork has used AI for a variety of things to speed up development, but everything has been manually checked before pushed.

 ## Issues